 In order to maintain a healthy and safe environment for the public and Probate Court staff and due to the extremely high volume of filings, all estate and guardianship/conservatorship administrations, applications for marriage licenses, and title examinations/genealogical research, require an appointment (please call 803-684-8513 orEmail Probate Court or Documents may also be dropped off and picked up in the Courthouse lobby.
 Certified copies of marriage licenses may be requested by mail by sending $5 per requested copy and a self-addressed stamped envelope or online at www.southcarolinaprobate.net/search.

-Involuntary commitment proceedings continue to be initiated either through Catawba Mental Health Center (803-327-2012), Keystone (803-324-1800), or the after-hours crisis line (833-364-2274).
+Involuntary commitment proceedings must be initiated through Catawba Mental Health Center (803-327-2012), Keystone Substance Abuse Center (803-324-1800), Catawba Family Center (for minors - 803-329-3177) or the after-hours through the Mobile Crisis line (833-364-2274).

 The court handles various matters including the administration of decedents' estates, the issuance of marriage licenses, the appointment of guardians and conservators, and involuntary commitments.
 It is headed by an elected probate judge who serves a four-year term.

 Application for marriage licenses may be made between 9 a.m. and 4 p.m.
 Monday through Friday.
 Appointments are required.
 The license may be used only for ceremonies performed in South Carolina and the fee is $50, payable by cash, check or money order.

 If a couple has completed a qualifying premarital preparation course prior to applying for the license and presents a certificate of completion at the time of application, they may be eligible to receive a $50 non-refundable state income tax credit pursuant to SC.
 Code 20-1-230.

 administration of the estates of York County residents.
 This includes